12 Best Memorization Techniques to Boost Your Memory

 • Memorizing more than one poem, and so on.

 You can log in to Clockify’s time tracker and create a memorization plan.
-Clockify also has a project tracking feature that you can use to make a schedule.
+Clockify also has a project tracking feature that you can use to make a schedule, and comes as a part of a special productivity bundle that can help you make the process of making a memorization plan a breeze.

 Each project can be one subject or language.
 You then track the time spent memorizing for that particular subject.